Local Minima Structures in Gaussian Mixture Models: Preliminary Analysis

 The result in the first corollary is probably well known.
-It states that the weighted mean of the fitted centers in a stationary point of $L$ must equal the mean of the true centers. \begin{cor}[Mean Consistency] If $\bbeta\in\real^{d\times\kfit}$ is a stationary point of $L$, then we have
+It states that for any stationary point of $L$, the weighted average of the fitted centers must equal the mean of the true centers.